jmotyka/porcupine/README.md

 make test
 ```

 There are no unit tests at the moment as the logic between the application layer and data model is simplistic.
+The integration tests strive to ensure 2 primary goals:
+1. GET, POST, and PUT requests return the appropriate status code.
+2. A 400 error is thrown if a POST/PUT request is made with a duplicated email `String`.